opencog/sensory/DesignNotes-I.md

       (Concept "foo")))
 ```
 The problem here is that this pollutes the AtomSpace with lots of extra
 gunk.
 We really don't want to do this.
+We want ephemeral behavior.
+What
-What alternatives do we have?
+alternatives do we have?

 #### Alternative `send-message!`
 Currently, there is a `set-value!` function that does KVP access.
 So: